myamiri/CNN-Model/README.md

 # Summary

-This notebook trains a Convulotional Neural Network model to classify images of clothing, like sneakers and shirts.
+This notebook trains a Convolutional Neural Network model to classify images of clothing, like sneakers and shirts.
 This notebook uses tf.keras, a high-level API to build and train models in TensorFlow.